Skip to content

 Yes.
 Eligible business customers receive Irish (IE) IBANs through the Revolut Bank UAB Irish branch.
 That matters for Irish payroll software, SEPA Direct Debit creditor setups, and any Irish supplier or utility that still prefers an IE IBAN.
 Wise Business and N26 Business currently issue Belgian and German IBANs respectively.

-Are my deposits safe with Revolut Business?
+Are deposits safe with Revolut Business?

-Eligible deposits at Revolut Bank UAB are protected up to €100,000 under the Lithuanian deposit insurance scheme - not the Irish Deposit Guarantee Scheme.
+Eligible deposits at Revolut Bank UAB are protected up to EUR 100,000 under the Lithuanian deposit insurance scheme - not the Irish Deposit Guarantee Scheme.
 The cover amount is the same, but the scheme is different.
-If that distinction matters to your business, pair Revolut with AIB Business or Bank of Ireland Business, both of which sit under the Irish scheme.
+If that distinction matters, pair Revolut with AIB Business or Bank of Ireland Business, both of which sit under the Irish scheme.

 Does Revolut Business integrate with Xero, QuickBooks, and Sage?

 Yes.
 Revolut Business has native direct bank feeds into Xero, QuickBooks Online, and Sage, as well as other major Irish accounting platforms.
-Transactions flow automatically into your accounting software, which cuts the manual reconciliation that traditional Irish bank CSV exports still create.
+Transactions flow automatically into accounting software, which cuts the manual reconciliation that traditional Irish bank CSV exports still create.

 Does Revolut Business work for Irish construction businesses with RCT?